 A full ingredient list with exact measurements can be found in the recipe card below.

-STEP ONE: Prepare the Corn
+STEP ONE: Prep the Corn and Vegetables

-STEP THREE: Combine Ingredients
+STEP THREE: Combine the Base Ingredients

 Substitutions & Variations